/compare · positioning

 How Slop Detector compares

 Most "is this AI?" tools are probabilistic ML classifiers: they output a confidence that something was machine-generated, and that confidence shifts as the model is retrained.
-Slop Detector takes the opposite approach.
+Slop Detector works the other way.
 It is a deterministic fingerprint: a fixed catalogue of CSS and copy tells, each with a fixed weight, evaluated against a page's live computed styles in real headless Chromium.
 The same page always yields the same score.
-There is no model and no randomness — so the output is auditable, reproducible, and safe to gate CI on.
+No model, no randomness, so the output is auditable, reproducible, and safe to gate CI on.

 |---|---|---|---|